particle1331/ok-transformer/docs/intro.md

 # machine-learning

-Collection of notes and experiments on machine learning.
+Collection of notebooks on machine learning theory and engineering.

 ```{figure} img/knn.png